Mikołaj Olędzki: Leeds Rhinos

 Olędzki played a total of 21 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

 Olędzki played 21 matches for Leeds in the 2024 Super League which saw the club finish 8th on the table.

 Olędzki played 22 games for Leeds in the 2025 Super League season as the club finished 4th on the table.
 He played in the clubs elimination playoff loss against St Helens.

 Bradford Bulls

 He joined Bradford on a loan deal in February 2017.
 He made 20 appearances for the club and scored in the 30–16 win over Swinton Lions.

 Featherstone Rovers

 While on a dual-registration Olędzki has played for Featherstone Rovers during the season 2017, and 2018.

+Perth Bears

+On March 17, the Perth Bears announced they had signed Olędzki on a three-year deal starting in 2027 as part of their inaugural team to play in the NRL 2027 Season.

 International career

 In July 2018, he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Oil Search National Football Stadium.

 In 2019, he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.

 In October 2021, he made his Test debut for England against France.
 He was named in England's World Cup squad.